Skip to main content

 Realistically, at 75% utilization (the standard for professional services), one person serves 6 clients.
 Maybe 7 if they’re efficient.

-This is why most social media agencies plateau at 20-30 clients: the math stops working.
+This is why most social media agencies plateau at 20-30 clients: the math stops working when production work eats senior capacity.

-When agencies hit capacity, the instinct is obvious: hire another content person.
+When agencies hit capacity, the instinct is obvious: hire someone.
 More hands, more output, more clients, more revenue.

 It’s obvious because it’s the only lever most agencies know how to pull.
-The entire agency model was built on this assumption: content production is human labor and the only way to produce more is to add more humans.
+The entire agency model was built on the assumption that content production is human labor and the only way to produce more is to add more humans.
+Industry data on agency staffing consistently shows the same pattern: agencies that scale fastest under the traditional model also have the highest cost-per-revenue ratios.

-Problem 2: Quality inconsistency.
+Problem 2: Quality drift.
 Every person on your team writes differently, designs differently, and interprets client brand guidelines differently.
 At 3 people, you can maintain consistency through direct oversight.
-At 8 people, you need style guides, review processes, and quality checks that consume even more time.
+At 8 people, you need style guides, review processes, and quality checks that consume even more hours.
 The very thing you hired people to solve — not enough hours — now requires additional hours to manage.

 Problem 3: Linear scaling.
 Revenue and costs grow at the same rate.
 There’s no leverage.
 No economies of scale.
 Double the clients, double the team, roughly the same margin.
 You’ve built a job, not a business.
-An asset that can’t operate without proportional human input has no exit value beyond a multiple of profit.
-That multiple shrinks as buyers realize growth requires proportional hiring.
+An asset that requires proportional human input to grow has limited exit value beyond a multiple of profit, and that multiple shrinks as buyers realize growth requires proportional hiring.

-The 10-15 hours per client spent on content creation is the single biggest time sink in agency operations.
+The 12-19 hours per client spent on content production is the single biggest time sink in agency operations.
 It’s also the most repetitive.
 Research similar businesses.
 Study the client’s brand voice.
 Write captions.
 Pick hashtags.
 Source or create images.
 Format for each platform.
-Upload to scheduler.
+Upload to the scheduler.

-This is the exact work that AI social media automation was built to eliminate.
+This is the exact work that AI social media automation was built to handle.

 • AI content review and refinement: 30-60 minutes/month (vs. 10-15 hours creating from scratch)